-For a Windows 7 or Windows 8-based PC, these commands are available from the "command prompt" which is available by clicking on the window icon (located at the lower left taskbar of the Windows Desktop), and enter command or cmd; and you will see the Windows's Command Window similar to the one below:
+For a Windows 7, 8, or 10-based PC, these networking commands are available from the "command prompt" window.
+You can access it by clicking on the window icon (located at the lower left taskbar of the Windows Desktop), and enter command or cmd; and you will see the Windows's Command Window similar to the one below:

+Activity 1 and Question 1:

-Activity 1/Question 1: You are asked by the CIO of a small company of less than 200 employees to find a "network analyzer" with a budget of about \$3,000.
+You are asked by the CIO of a small company of less than 200 employees to find a "network analyzer".
 Search the Internet for at least three products (can be software-based or hardware-based), create a table to show a feature comparison of at least three products, and prepare your recommendation for the order.

-2. Network Management Commands
+Activity 2.
+Network Management Commands